timholy/SnoopCompile.jl/docs/src/tutorials/pgdsgui.md

     Without it, `foo(x, y)` might call itself in an infinite loop, ultimately triggering a StackOverflowError.
     StackOverflowErrors are a particularly nasty form of error, and the typeassert ensures that you get a simple `TypeError` instead.

-    In other contexts, such typeasserts would also have the effect of fixing inference problems even if the type of `x` is not well-inferred (this will be discussed in more detail [later](@ref typeasserts)), but in this case dispatch to `foo(x::X, y::Y)` would have ensured the same outcome.
+    In other contexts, such typeasserts would also have the effect of fixing inference problems even if the type of `x` is not well-inferred, but in this case dispatch to `foo(x::X, y::Y)` would have ensured the same outcome.

 There are of course cases where you can't implement your code in this way: after all, part of the power of Julia is the ability of generic methods to "do the right thing" for a wide variety of types.
 But in cases where you're doing a standard task, e.g., writing some data to a file, there's really no good reason to recompile your `save` method for a filename encoded as a `String` and again for a `SubString{String}` and again for a `SubstitutionString` and again for an `AbstractString` and ...: after all, the core of the `save` method probably isn't sensitive to the precise encoding of the filename.
 In such cases, it should be safe to convert all filenames to `String`, thereby reducing the diversity of input arguments for expensive-to-compile methods.